Get Unlimited Pocket Wifi in Barcelona From €3.15 a Day

 What Is Wifivox Then?

-In my opinion it’s the best Barcelona wifi for tourists and part of any good itinerary.
-Wifivox is your own personal router that will run your mobile device(s) at 3G or 3.5G speeds.
+In my opinion it’s the best Barcelona wifi for tourists and part of any good Barcelona itinerary.
+Wifivox is your own personal router that will run your mobile device(s) at 7.2 megabytes per second.

 The advantages of getting yourself portable wifi with Wifivox are four-fold: